 These two counties in the Portland metro area are home to more than 1.4 million Oregonians (about one-third of the state’s population) and more than $51 billion in payroll (slightly over 50 percent of the state’s total).
 Washington County is home to several high-wage industries, including company headquarters and high tech manufacturing.
 Both of these industries have a disproportionately large presence in the county, and both have added thousands of jobs over the past 10 years.

-Several of the top-gaining counties on a per-person basis are located in the Columbia Gorge.
-Sherman, Morrow, Hood River, and Wasco counties benefited from their agricultural bases and the expansion of agricultural suppliers and processors.
-Food manufacturing, wholesale trade, warehousing and transportation businesses have fueled wage growth.
+A couple of the top-gaining counties on a per-person basis are located in the Columbia Gorge.
+Morrow and Hood River counties benefited from the expansion of agricultural suppliers and processors and new manufacturing businesses and their associated professional jobs.

 Gilliam and Sherman counties lost ground on wages and in both cases it seems to be related to the reduction in wind farm construction.
 In 2008 Sherman County had 96 jobs in construction that paid an average wage of over $114,000 per year.
 By 2018 employment had dropped to 64 jobs that paid about $77,000 per year.